 When does Rainbow Six Extraction release?

-As announced by Ubisoft during E3 2021, Rainbow Six Extraction is releasing September 16 on PC, PS4, PS5, Xbox One, and Xbox Series S/X.
+Initially announced by Ubisoft during E3 2021 for a September 2021 release, it was later delayed.
+We know now that Rainbow Six Extraction is releasing January 20, 2022 on PC, PS4, PS5, Xbox One, and Xbox Series S/X.

 What is Rainbow Six Extraction?